Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Threat model

-\paragraph*{Malicious server} We assume an adversarial server $S$ whose objective is to leak information about the local dataset $\dataset_\labeltarget$ of one (or more) target user $u_\labeltarget$ that participates in the execution of the protocol.
-Moreover, we assume $S$ is malicious and deviates from the protocol specifications (e.g., it sends arbitrary messages).
+We model an adversarial server $S$ whose objective is to learn information about the local dataset $\dataset_\labeltarget$ of one (or more) target user $u_\labeltarget$ that participates in the execution of the protocol, outside what can be learned from the aggregated model updates. $S$ can deviates from a honest execution (e.g., it sends arbitrary messages) as defined in~\cite[Section 6.2]{bonawitz2017practical} and~\cite[Section 4]{bell2020secure}.
 Specifically, in our attacks, the malicious server $S$ exploits the model inconsistency attack vector; that is, $S$ provides arbitrary malicious parameters to arbitrary users even within the same training round $t \in \NN$.
-After that, the server honestly follows all the other steps of FL.
-For instance, $S$ does not have an influence on the selection of the active users $\cUsers^{(t)}$ for each $t \in \NN$, and it does not collude with other users that are assumed to be honest.
-Finally, we stress that, as in the general FL scenario, $S$ is entitled to define the architecture $f$ of the shared model.
-Hence, it can enforce specific features in the adopted model as long as these result in realistic architectures.
-However, in the paper, we mainly consider networks with common, state-of-the-art architectures.
+Although the adversarial server $S$ is allowed to collude with at most $m$ users (as considered by~\cite{bonawitz2017practical,bell2020secure}), our attacks demonstrate that SA is ineffective in FL even when $m \myeq 0$, i.e., the server is malicious, but it does not collude with any user.\footnote{However, collusion with users improves the effectiveness of the attacks when additional mechanisms such as distributed differential privacy are in place.} This ensures the effectiveness of the proposed attacks also outside the cross-device FL setting, where the parameter server does not perform user sub-sampling.

+Lastly, we assume the standard, centralized, communication topology of FL as in real-world applications~\cite{gboard0, gboard1}, where each user is authenticated by a PKI and shares an encrypted channel with the server~$S$.
+The SA protocols in~\cite{bonawitz2017practical, bell2020secure} are designed for this communication topology.
+Moreover, note that a PKI is a necessary assumption.
+Indeed, as described in~\cite[Section 6.2]{bonawitz2017practical} and~\cite[Section 4.2]{bell2020secure}, without a PKI, a server could break the privacy of users by simply launching a sybil attack.
+Assuming the existence of a PKI is enough to rule out such trivial sybil attacks~\cite[Section 6.2]{bonawitz2017practical} and~\cite[Section 4.2]{bell2020secure}.